Master of Public Health Degree Program

 In addition to MPH Foundational Competencies for MPH Students in the School of Public Health-Bloomington, after completing the Master of Public Health degree with a major in Behavioral, Social, and Community Health students will be able to:

-- Apply established steps and procedures to evaluate community-based public health programs, policies and interventions
+- Conduct, in a participatory way with a range of community stakeholders, an analysis of an existing intervention that addresses a prioritized community need.
+Apply established steps and procedures to evaluate community-based public health programs, policies and interventions.

 Next Steps in Your Public Health Career